hanspoo/nautica-admin/README.md

 # NxOidcStarter

-A modern classical project to just start putting the code you are paid for.
+A modern starter for your full stack app: just start putting the code you are paid for.

 Stack